AI experts sharing free tutorials to accelerate your business.

 Text Level Adjuster

-Rewrite a passage of text up or down to a target reading level — specified as a Lexile band, grade band, or ELL proficiency tier — while preserving every factual claim, key concept, and central argument from the source.
-The output is a ready-to-distribute, differentiated version of the same passage.
+Rewrite a passage of text up or down to a target reading level — specified as a Lexile band, grade band, or **WIDA proficiency band** (Entering / Emerging / Developing / Expanding / Bridging / Reaching) — while preserving every factual claim, key concept, central argument, and standards-anchor from the source.
+The output is a ready-to-distribute, differentiated version of the same passage with student-facing scaffolds (bold tier-3 vocabulary, inline definitions where the level requires it, cognate bridges where the home-language inventory supports them) and a teacher-facing readability note.
+Designed to integrate with the rest of the repo — the WIDA banding mirrors `differentiation-planner` and `student-feedback-generator`; pairs with `academic-vocabulary-builder` when the passage is part of a vocabulary-rich unit.

 Saves ~45 min/passagebeginner Claude · ChatGPT · Gemini